ajpinedam/maui-wiki/Profiling-.NET-MAUI-Apps.md

 ## Viewing the results

 Once you finish the profiling, there will be a json file named `maui-app-trace.json` that can be viewed online at: https://www.speedscope.app/

+Or, you can use PerfView: https://github.com/microsoft/perfview/releases

+Or you can try open it in VS.

 ## Troubleshooting